 Exactly which chemicals the body releases in response to stress may end up increasing sebum (skin oil) production, and thus worsening acne, remains a subject of study.
 For example, some neurotransmitters, such as substance P, may increase sebum production.
 Hormones released in response to stress, such as androgens (male hormones that are present in both males and females), corticotropin-releasing hormone, and α-melanocyte-stimulating hormone may also increase sebum production, and in turn aggravate acne.4

 Neurotransmitters: Two studies have looked at the neutrotransmitter called substance P in acne sufferers.
 Both studies found evidence that people with acne tend to have more substance P near skin oil glands, which may lead to increased skin oil production, and potentially more acne.
-But the second study suggests that this could be either a cause or effect of acne, as having acne can itself trigger stress.4,5
+In other words, stress might cause an increase in substance P near skin oil glands, which may then lead to more skin oil and more acne.
+But the second study suggests that the process might work the other way around, too: maybe having acne causes stress, which may lead to an increase in substance P. In other words, although people with acne tend to have more substance P near skin oil glands, this does not necessarily mean that stress causes acne.4,5

 A 2002 study in Experimental Dermatology tried to determine how the chemicals released by the nervous system might affect acne by looking at nerve fibers in the skin of acne patients.
 This study found that acne patients had more nerves that release substance P in close proximity to sebaceous glands (skin oil glands), than people who didn’t have acne.
 Substance P increases the expression of a molecule called neutral endopeptidase, which leads to an increase in sebum production.5